bansallab/INoDS-model/README.md

 null_comparison: (optional, default = True) Set to False to skip comparing the predictive power of empirical contact network to null networks.

-edge_weights_to_binary: (optional, default = False) Set to True to remove the edge-weights of empircal network, and  assign all edges with edge-weight of one.
+edge_weights_to_binary: (optional, default = False) Set to True to remove edge-weights from the empircal network, and assign all edges with edge-weight of one.

 normalize_edge_weight: (optional, default = False) Set to True to normalize edge-weights of the empircal network by dividing all edge-weights with the maximum edge-weight.